Lumexralph/uconv/README.md

     go install .

-uconv gets added as a binary in your computer and you can produce using it.
+uconv gets added as a binary in your computer and you can start using it.

 ## Usage Example